 Some states require slightly more classroom time to get your trainee license.
 Here’s a quick breakdown of the requirements in these states:

 - New York, California and West Virginia: 150 hours of coursework

 - North Carolina, Tennessee, Kentucky and Georgia: 90 hours of coursework

 - Colorado: 110 hours of coursework

 - Florida:100 hours of coursework

 You still need to take the four-hour supervisory/trainee class, in addition to the coursework listed above, for these states.

-While there are many places that offer the standard appraisal courses required for getting your trainee license, Brightwood has been educating for more than 70 years and offers some of the best in the industry.
+There are many places that offer the standard appraisal courses required for getting your trainee license, but they are not created equal.
+McKissock Learning has over 25 years of experience educating real estate professionals and offers in-depth information and learning that prepares soon-to-be appraisers to be the best in their field.